 1. To use battlefield technology as the basis for a 'green' agrarian revolution.

-2. To create new jobs for defense industry employees threatened by BREXIT.
+2. To create new jobs for defense industry employees threatened with redundancy.

 3. To reduce the risk of floods that are exacerbated by modern farming methods.

 The proposal in a nutshell

 During the Victorian era, horse drawn machinery worked moderate sized fields bordered by hedges and trees.

 Compared with today’s big field farming, Victorian agriculture was eco-friendly but inefficient and very man-power intensive.

 British battlefield technology could be adapted to create a new generation of small 'robo tractors'.
 These would replace the old farm horses and have sufficient programmed intelligence to act independently most of the time.
 The farmer’s role would be to monitor the movements of robo tractor teams and take corrective action where necessary.

 A new company would be formed to manufacture the robo tractors.
 Existing defense companies such as BAE Systems would be a major shareholders.

 Figure 1.
 'Horse sized' robot tractors would replace the muscle power of farm horses.
 Swarms of robots could be monitored from a central location.
 For example, using a cherry picker that doubles up as a 'tractor cabin'.
 Alternatively, small drones could act as the farmers 'eye in the sky'.